alessandrobelli/ghostelli/README.md

 ## Ghostelli

 The Ghostelli project is a higly customizable theme for the Ghost framework.
-The theme's design was crafted to be easily customizable, starting with the homepage's layout:
+The theme's design was crafted to be easily customizable, starting with the homepage's layout.

+### Installation

+You can go on your Ghost installation, `settings→design→change theme (bottom left)→Upload Theme`.

+Right after that, go over settings and start to [personalize the theme](#customization)!

 On the left you can see the `Full Width` layout, on the right the `With Video(s)` layout: